“Anyone who tries to make a distinction between education and entertainment doesn’t know the first thing about either.”

 This book description does almost everything right.
-It quickly but unobstrusively establishes the authors credentials, it immediately states the huge social question it addresses, and it does so in a way that creates an emotional reaction from the reader—questions of equality are highly emotionally charged.
+It quickly establishes the author credentials, it immediately states the huge social question it addresses, and it does so in a way that creates an emotional reaction from the reader—questions of equality are highly emotionally charged.

-It then spends two short paragraphs laying out the contest of the debate over economic equality, and then tells you exactly what the book will tell you, without giving it’s thesis away.
+It then spends two short paragraphs laying out the context of the debate over economic equality, and then tells you exactly what the book will tell you, without giving its thesis away.
 This description almost forces you to read this book.

 Ben Horowitz’s, The Hard Thing About Hard Things